ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >       ![DW_OP_mem](../images/issue-260127-1/op-mem2.png)
 >
 >        `DW_OP_mem` pops top two stack entries, an address A and an
->    address space identifier AS.
-The address A must be an integral
+>    address space identifier ASPACE.
+The address A must be an
->    value which represents a valid offset into the address space
+>    integral value which represents a valid offset into the address
->    AS.
-The address space AS must be an integral type value that
+>    space ASPACE.
+The address space ASPACE must be an integral type
->    represents a target architecture specific address space
+>    value that represents a target architecture specific address
->    identifier.
+>    space identifier.
 >
 >        *`DW_OP_addr(X)` is a more compact form of `DW_OP_lit0;
 >    DW_OP_constNu(X); DW_OP_mem`.*
 >
->        The address space identifier value AS must be one of the
+>        The address space identifier value ASPACE must be one of the
 >    values defined by the architecture's ABI.

 After the definition of `DW_OP_bregx` add: